pi-bot/.v2/arduino-firmware/12Mhz.md

 See [here](http://ceptimus.co.uk/?p=102) for details of changes to the bootloader

 ###Boards.txt
-There are a couple of changes to be made here:
+There are a couple of changes to be made here : **/usr/share/arduino/hardware/arduino/boards.txt**

 ```
 atmega328bb12.bootloader.file=optiboot_atmega328_12.hex